 Shortly thereafter, in 1978, the group moved its operations to the old First Methodist Church (now the Gillespie County Historical Society) at 312 W. San Antonio Street.
 It was in that location that volunteers remodeled the facility for the purpose of a senior citizen center.
 Already specialized groups were forming, such as the “Kaffee Klatsch” (a current events conversation club for retired men), and a “Church Mouse” area was opened to sell sewn items in order to earn revenue to pay for building

-“Life in ‘312’ was educational, inspiring, and entertaining,” wrote Margaret Squires, in her “The First Fifteen Years” account of the Golden Hub’s beginning.
+Life in ‘312’ was educational, inspiring, and entertaining,” wrote Margaret Squires, in her “The First Fifteen Years” account of the Golden Hub’s beginning.
 As Meals on Wheels became more popular and the senior clubs were well attended, it became apparent that the GCCOA had outgrown “312” and the search began for a new home.

-That’s when the 7,000 square foot former furniture and floor covering store at 1009 N. Lincoln (the present day Hub) was discovered and bought (with the proceeds from a fund drive, a rummage sale, and a surprise donation from the Ruby Stevens family.)
+That’s when the 7,000 square foot former furniture and floor covering store at 1009 N. Lincoln (the present-day Hub) was discovered and bought (with the proceeds from a fund drive, a rummage sale, and a surprise donation from the Ruby Stevens family.)
 The original purchase price was $85,000.

-About the time of the move-in, the Fredericksburg Standard editor Art Kowert wrote in his weekly, “Around the Square” column: Our senior citizens have embarked on one of the most ambitious programs that has ever been undertaken.”
+A crew of retired folks immediately began renovation work to transform the building into a workable center, based on plans drafted years earlier by Glenn Benjamin.About the time of the move-in, the Fredericksburg Standard editor Art Kowert wrote in his weekly, “Around the Square” column: Our senior citizens have embarked on one of the most ambitious programs that have ever been undertaken.”

 On Nov.
 4, 1982, a preview party was hosted and a contest was launched to find a new name for the center.
-The grand opening luncheon was held Dec.
+The grand opening luncheon was held on Dec.
 6, 1982, when it was announced that Maureen Baublitt’s contest submission of “The Golden Hub” was the newly chosen title for the senior center, making her a $25 prize winner.

 At the time, Mrs. Baublitt said she came up with the name because the center and its various services and programs (including Meals on Wheels) reminded her of a wagon wheel with spikes shooting off in different directions, but remaining joined at the central hub.
 Plus, she said, the use of the word “golden” alluded to the senior citizens being in their “golden” years.

 In its new home, the Hub’s activities continued and grew on a larger scale.
-In just eight short months, the committee burned the mortgage in a ceremony May 12, 1983.
+In just eight short months, the committee burned the mortgage in a ceremony on May 12, 1983.